docker-flow/docker-flow-proxy/articles/service-mode.md

     vfarcic/docker-flow-proxy
 ```

 We opened ports *80* and *443*.
-External requests will be routed through those ports towards the destination services.
+External requests will be routed through them towards the destination services.
 The third port (*8080*) will be used to send requests to the proxy specifying what it should do.
-Next, the it belongs to the *proxy* network and has the mode set to *service*.
+The proxy it belongs to the *proxy* network and has the mode set to *service*.
 Finally, we're using the `--constraint` argument as a way to ensure that the proxy is running on a specific server.

-As before, please use the `docker service ls` command to check that the container is actually running (replicas set to 1/1) before proceeding with the rest of the article.
+As before, please use the `docker service ls` command to check that the container is running (replicas set to 1/1) before proceeding with the rest of the article.

-Now that the proxy is running, we can tell him to include the *go-demo* service in its configuration.
+Now that the proxy is running, we can tell it to include the *go-demo* service in its configuration.

 ```bash
 curl "$(docker-machine ip node-1):8080/v1/docker-flow-proxy/reconfigure?serviceName=go-demo&servicePath=/demo&port=8080"